Frequently Asked Questions for International Students

-Q: Does UCSC offer a pre-med program?
+Q: Does UCSC offer a pre-med program or a pre-law program?
 A business program?
 What about preparation to become a teacher?

 A: UCSC offers a major in human biology, which provides excellent preparation for applying to medical school, and a business management economics program.
+For students interested in the law, UCSC offers a legal studies major and a "3 Plus 3" program in conjunction with UC Hastings College of the Law.
 In addition, UCSC offers a minor in education, as well as a graduate teaching credential program.
 For potential teachers in the STEM fields (science, technology, engineering, and mathematics), UCSC is home to the innovative Cal Teach program.

 Q: May I apply to UCSC with an undeclared major?
 When must I declare a major?

 A: Frosh may apply to UCSC without declaring a major, but they will be asked to choose an advising cluster in a general area of study, such as Human Psychology, Culture and Society or Life and Health Sciences.
 The advising clusters are designed to help students receive the best possible advising, based on their interests.
 Choice of major has no bearing on frosh admission decisions.

 Students who entered UCSC as frosh may declare a major as early as they would like, if they have decided which major to pursue and have satisfied prerequisites or admission requirements (if any) for the major.
 They are required to be formally declared in a major before enrolling in their third year (or equivalent).